widged/SOT-skills-report/vis/README.md

 This will convert `bundle.es6.js` and any code file that it imports to `dist/bundle.es5.js`.
 Once the conversion is done, navigate to `dist/index.html` in your browser.

-All data files have been rewritten in a jsonp format, so there is no more requirement to run the file over a server.
+All data files are in a jsonp format, so there is no requirement to run the file over a server.
 Simply double click on `dist/index.html` to open it in your browser.